xtremepathak/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Remove-Item.md

 Because the *Recurse* parameter in **Remove-Item** has a known issue, the command in this example uses **Get-ChildItem** to get the desired files, and then uses the pipeline operator to pass them to **Remove-Item**.

-In the **Get-ChildItem** command, *Path* has a value of *, which represents the contents of the current folder.
+In the **Get-ChildItem** command, *Path* has a value of <em>, which represents the contents of the current folder.
-It uses *Include* to specify the CSV file type, and it uses *Recurse* to make the retrieval recursive.
+It uses *Include</em> to specify the CSV file type, and it uses *Recurse* to make the retrieval recursive.

 If you try to specify the file type the path, such as `-Path *.csv`, the cmdlet interprets the subject of the search to be a file that has no child items, and *Recurse* fails.